Daniel Aaron Hartley - Economist

 Work in Progress

-“The Bronx is Burning: Urban Disinvestment in the Wake of Fair Access to Insurance Requirements” (with Ingrid Gould Ellen, Jeffrey Lin, and Wei You)
+“The Bronx is Burning: Urban Disinvestment Effects of the Fair Access to Insurance Requirements” (with Ingrid Gould Ellen, Jeffrey Lin, and Wei You)

-“Long-Term Effects of Neighborhood Change on Incumbent Adults and Children” (with Nathaniel Baum-Snow, Quentin Brummet, Davin Reed, and Kwan Ok Lee)
+“Long-Term Effects of Neighborhood Change on Incumbent Adults and Children” (with Nathaniel Baum-Snow, Quentin Brummet, and Kwan Ok Lee)

 Federal Reserve Bank of Chicago Fed Letter